 STEP 6: Drag and drop two Sort Transformations from SSIS toolbox to Data Flow region and connect the OLE DB Source output arrow to the Sort Transformation.

 STEP 7: Double click on Sort Transformation to configure it.
-Check the columns we want to sort and don’t forget to Pass Through remaining column.
+Check the columns we want to sort and don’t forget to Pass Through the remaining column.
 If you forget to select the Pass Through then they won’t appear in output columns.

 From the source data, DepartID is the Joining key between Employees and Department tables.
 So We are sorting the Employees table by DepartID in ascending order.